Dismissal of Virginia lieutenant governor's lawsuit upheld - News Break

 Dismissal of Virginia lieutenant governor's lawsuit upheld

-RICHMOND, Va. -- A federal appeals court on Wednesday upheld a ruling dismissing a defamation lawsuit filed by Virginia Lt.
+RICHMOND, Va. — (AP) — A federal appeals court on Wednesday upheld a ruling dismissing a defamation lawsuit filed by Virginia Lt.
 Gov. Justin Fairfax after CBS News broadcast interviews with two women who accused him of sexual assault.

 The allegations against Fairfax, a Democrat, were made in early 2019 at a time when it appeared that Democratic Gov. Ralph Northam might resign after a blackface photo on his medical school yearbook page surfaced.
 Under Virginia law, the lieutenant governor replaces a sitting governor who resigns.
 The allegations against Fairfax blunted the momentum of those seeking Northam’s resignation.